 Stanway House is an impressive venue, with the spectacular watergarden and canal boasting the tallest gravity fountain in the world, reaching an impressive 300 feet in the air!

 Conjuring up a romantic scene straight from a George Eliot novel, the location alone will have passion and intrigue blooming in no time!
-Stanway House is only open in June, July and August so is perfect for those planning summer proposals in the Cotswolds.
+Stanway House is currently closed but is usually open in June, July and August, so it’s perfect for those planning summer proposals in the Cotswolds.

 Get lost in the maze, as well as in your lover’s eyes at Bourton-on-the-Water’s Dragonfly Maze.
 Upon entry, guests are given clues to find their way to the centre of the maze to discover the hidden golden dragonfly.

-For a magical and unsuspected proposal, why not add a romantic twist and have a sparkling diamond ring waiting at the end instead of the golden dragonfly?
+For a magical and unsuspected proposal, why not add a romantic twist and have a sparkling diamond ring waiting at the end as well?

 For some of the most spectacular views in Gloucestershire – over Cheltenham, the Vale of Evesham, the Malvern Hills and as far as the Black Mountains in Wales – hike up Cleeve Hill.

-If you’re planning a summer proposal, Cotswold Lavender in Snowshill not only provides a stunning spot to pop the question, but the endless fields of vibrant flowers are perfect for posing for those engagement snaps.
+For those planning a summer proposal, Cotswold Lavender in Snowshill not only provides a stunning spot to pop the question, but the endless fields of vibrant flowers are the perfect place to pose for those engagement snaps.

-The location, quite literally, fills the senses, and you can smell the fragrant floral aroma as your approach the farm, which is open from June to August when the lavender is in bloom.
+The location, quite literally, fills the senses – you can smell the fragrant floral aroma as your approach the farm, which is open from June to August when the lavender is in bloom.
 The on-site shop is also a lovely spot to pick up dried lavender for favours or confetti.

 Or, get down on one knee in the bandstand, with the iconic Pittville Pump Room providing the perfect backdrop for a memorable occasion.
-You never know, it might make you decide to host your big day at the magnificent historic venue, which is licensed for civil ceremonies and receptions.
+It might even make you decide to host your big day at the magnificent historic venue, which is licensed for civil ceremonies and receptions.

-For a proposal from an impressive vantage point, climb up the highest castle in the Cotswolds, Broadway Tower, and soak up the stunning views from the roof platform before popping the question.
+For a proposal from an impressive vantage point, climb up to the highest castle in the Cotswolds, Broadway Tower, to soak up the stunning views from the roof platform before popping the question.